riverbed/Riverbed-Community-Toolkit/203-instrument-java-app-with-apm-agent-in-container/README.md

 docker-compose up
 ```

-### Step 4.
+## Step 4.
 Browse the app

 The web application should now be available on [http://localhost:8080](http://localhost:8080).

 Open the url in your browser and refresh the page few times to generate some traffic.

-### Step 5.
+## Step 5.
 ALLUVIO Aternity APM webconsole

-Go to the ALLUVIO Aternity APM webconsole to monitor the instance and observe every transaction.
+Go to the APM webconsole to monitor the instance and observe every transaction.

 ![ALLUVIO Aternity APM Transactions](images/cookbook-203-transactions.png)

-#### License
+### License

 Copyright (c) 2023 Riverbed